gatsbyjs/gatsby/packages/gatsby-source-shopify/README.md

 `typePrefix: string`

 Not set by default.
 If set to a string (example `MyStore`) node names will be `allMyStoreShopifyProducts` instead of `allShopifyProducts`.

+`prioritize: boolean`

+Not set by default.
+Allows you to override the priority status of a build.
+If set to undefined, the environment variables will determine priority status.
+If set to true or false, it will override the environment variables and set the priority status as such.

 `salesChannel: string`